 The proposed rules will not affect a local economy.

 COSTS TO REGULATED PERSONS

-Texas Government Code §2001.0045 does not apply to these rules because the rules do not impose a cost on regulated persons.
+Texas Government Code §2001.0045 does not apply to these rules because the rules are necessary to protect the health, safety, and welfare of the residents of Texas and do not impose a cost on regulated persons.

 PUBLIC BENEFIT AND COSTS

 Mike Maples, Deputy Executive Commissioner, Health and Specialty Care System, has determined that for each year of the first five years the rules are in effect, the public benefit will be locating the rules in 26 TAC with other HHSC rules, and accessing rules with the current agency name and terminology.